allo-media/eventail/README.md

  - a logger that can target specific logs (service & criticity) through topic subscription;
  - a utility to send events on the bus;
  - a utility to send a command on the bus, wait for its result and display the outcome;
- - a utility to monitor events and/or commands.
+ - a utility to monitor events and/or commands;
+ - a utility to inspect queues.

 ## Usage